codefori/vscode-ibmi/docs/README.md

 ### Variant Characters

 Use of variant characters, for example, '£', in your file names or source code is not a good practice.
-If it is causing problems in Code for IBM i, likely the IBM i PASE environment language is not set correctly.
-This is controlled by system environment settings (``WRKENVVAR LEVEL(*SYS)``)
+If it is causing problems in Code for IBM i, likely the IBM i PASE environment locale is not set correctly.
+You can find infomation on PASE for i Locales [here](https://www.ibm.com/docs/en/i/7.4?topic=ssw_ibm_i_74/apis/pase_locales.htm)

-This setting alone may resolve the problem: ``QIBM_PASE_CCSID '1208'``
+To ensure that the locale is set corretly:

+- OS 7.4 or greater:

+  The language defaults to UTF-8 and there should be no issue.

+- OS 7.3 or earlier:

+  The SSH daemon must start with the correct PASE_LANG environment variable set.
+Note you probably want to use a locale that defaults to CCSID 1208.
+Note also case sensitivity: FR_FR is different from fr_FR.

+  - Change just once by USING ``WRKENVVAR LEVEL(*JOB)`` to set the appropriate locale/language, e.g., ``PASE_LANG 'IT_IT'``.  **Restart** the SSH daemon.

-If not, you may also need to set the appropriate locale/language, e.g., ``PASE_LANG 'IT_IT'``
+  - Change the PASE language *system wide* by using ``WRKENVVAR LEVEL(*SYS)`` to set the appropriate locale/language, e.g., ``PASE_LANG 'FR_FR'``.  **Restart** the SSH daemon.

-If your problem still exists, you may need to restart your IBM i for these setting to take effect.

 ## Extension Development